ComputeCanada/magic_castle/docs/README.md

 ### 1.3 Cloud API

-Once you are authenticate with your cloud provider, you should be able to communicate with its API.
+Once you are authenticated with your cloud provider, you should be able to communicate with its API.
 This section lists for each provider some instructions to test this.